13th Cavalry Regiment (United States): North Apennines

 Despite a rapid Allied advance into and beyond Rome, the Italian Front had stalemated once again at the German Gothic Line.
 The 13th Tank Battalion, commanded by LTC Henry E. Gardiner, was assigned to Combat Command B (CCB), commanded by COL Lawrence Russell Dewey, for the coming offensive.
 On 1 September 1944, CCB crossed the Arno river with combined tank and infantry columns and met only scant resistance.
 Swiftly advancing, CCB captured the town of Altopascio on 4 September, and the 13th Tank Battalion continued its steady advance.
 On 10 September, the tankers faced their first real German resistance of the offensive, but they continued to apply pressure to the enemy's western flank to divert German troops from Fifth Army's main effort at Il Giogo Pass.
 On 25 September 1st Armored Division was split up.
 The steep mountains and foothills of the Apennine Range were ill-suited to rapid armored assaults, and the Combat Commands of the Division were attached to infantry units to provide them with necessary tank support.
 13th Tank Battalion was assigned to "Task Force 92" under BG John E. Wood.
 TF 92 was a component of the 92nd Infantry Division, a "Colored Division" in the segregated Army of WWII.
-TF 92 and 13th Tank Battalion worked together well, and from 26–29 September, they launched a large attack on German positions on the Gothic Line.
+TF 92 and 13th Tank Battalion worked together well, and from 26 to 29 September, they launched a large attack on German positions on the Gothic Line.
 They managed to capture the town of Lucchio and push the enemy out of the Serchio Valley.
 By the end of September 13 Tank Battalion and TF 92 was attacking down Highway 64 toward Vergato, operating independently of the 1st Armored or the 92nd Infantry Divisions.